hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/104__Praveen_R._Bhat.md

 >
 >    - All karmas given as vidhis in the Shruti have a result,
 >
-> ​​First you will have to correct your wording, which will come out from
+> First you will have to correct your wording, which will come out from
 > understanding of correct usage.
 I'll correct the first part of sentence as:
-> All karma-s prescribed by vidhivAkya-s​.
+> All karma-s prescribed by vidhivAkya-s.
 > Why?
 > Because karma is not same as vidhi.
 >